 What Are Free College Tuition Programs?

-Some tuition-free programs only cover the cost of tuition, but other programs may cover school fees or provide stipends for necessary expenses like textbooks.
+Often, tuition-free programs only cover the cost of tuition, which means you may still have other expenses to cover, including fees, supplies, and room and board.
+However, there are some free college tuition programs that will cover school fees or provide stipends for necessary expenses like textbooks.

 California Promise Program